 Help the parent/guardian to follow the chain of communication.
 The ideal goal is to resolve concerns at the school level.
-If this is not possible, advise the parent/guardian to contact the Special Education Officer at (807) 625-5170.
+If this is not possible, advise the parent/guardian/caregiver to contact the System Principal, Special Education at (807) 625-5170.